 Alpha Beta ClubThis club is designed to give students an opportunity to promote and develop leadership skills along with serving in their community.
 Sophomores and spring- semester freshmen who have achieved a cumulative 3.6 GPA may apply.
 Each semester, students are responsible for attending a once-a-month meeting, completing 6 group hours and 4 individual hours of community service, as well as maintaining a minimum 3.6 GPA.
-Meetings are the 1st Monday of every month during A lunch in Room 1112.
+Meetings are the last Thursday of each month during A lunch in Room 1112.

 AmbassadorsStudents are nominated by faculty/staff at the end of each school year to be an Ambassador.
 Nominations are based upon students' leadership, dependability, friendliness, trust, and integrity.
 This club is currently not available for freshmen because it is a teacher-nominated club.
 This gives teachers a year with freshmen to see if they can successfully represent the school to new parents and students.
 Ambassadors welcome new students to Cary High School, give tours, and also assist during major school events such as Freshman Camp, Open House, etc.

 C. Strader and D. Whitley email@example.com, firstname.lastname@example.orgTuesdays (monthly) during A lunch in Career Center or 2134

 We meet to watch anime movies and short clips.
 Members take part in selective school activities such as the Homecoming parade float and Spring King and Queen.
 Open membership, come when you want, stay as long as you want.